Filnor/TimeTracking/README.md

 ## Installation & Usage
 Load the dump to your MySQL server, edit the connection properties and run it from your IDE or command line, if you want.

-## Contribution
-Your improvements are welcome, but please refer to the upcoming branch where I also do some improvements and rewritings.

 ### Credits
 Thanks to @raxod502, who inspired me to upload my own bad application with his repository [TerraFrame](https://github.com/raxod502/TerraFrame).